The College of St. Scholastica

 Minor: 20 credits

-Students can choose to complete an internship, which will count as one of their elective courses.
+Students can choose to complete an internship.
+The internship will fulfill one of the elective courses if enough hours are worked.

 Students with finance degrees work in a myriad of industries and sectors.
 Finance majors have gone on to careers as actuaries, appraisers, bank examiners, financial analysts, fund managers, financial planners, loan officers, marketing analysts and more.